-911.3 Suspension
+910.3 Suspension

-911.3.1 At the discretion of RESNET, any Provider accredited by RESNET may have their accreditation suspended in any of the following circumstances but are not limited to:

-911.3.1.1 A Provider has had more than one (1) Disciplinary Probation violation within a twelve-month period;

-911.3.1.2 Failure to correct the terms of a Disciplinary Probation during the time period defined in the notice of probation;

-911.3.1.3 Submission of false information to RESNET in accordance with obtaining or maintaining accreditation;

-911.3.1.4 Misrepresentation of any accreditation or certification status in marketing materials, or services offered or actually provided, for which the Provider organization does not possess the appropriate RESNET accreditation or affiliated individuals do not possess the appropriate RESNET certification;

-911.3.1.5 Knowingly registering fraudulent ratings to the RESNET Registry by Rating Providers;
+- 910.3.1 At the discretion of RESNET, any Provider accredited by RESNET may have their accreditation suspended in any of the following circumstances but are not limited to: - 910.3.1.1 A Provider has had more than one (1) Disciplinary Probation violation within a twelve-month period; - 910.3.1.2 Failure to correct the terms of a Disciplinary Probation during the time period defined in the notice of probation; - 910.3.1.3 Submission of false information to RESNET in accordance with obtaining or maintaining accreditation: - 910.3.1.4 Misrepresentation of any accreditation or certification status in marketing materials, or services offered or actually provided, for which the Provider organization does not possess the appropriate RESNET accreditation or affiliated individuals do not possess the appropriate RESNET certification; - 910.3.1.5 A Rating Quality Assurance Provider knowingly registering fraudulent ratings to the National RESNET Registry; - 910.3.1.6 Willful misconduct;

-911.3.1.6 Willful misconduct;

-911.3.1.7 A Provider shall at a minimum be placed on suspension if they have any Disciplinary Probation violations within twelve months of reinstatement from a suspension.

-911.3.2 RESNET shall notify the Provider that their accreditation has been suspended and, unless the Provider chooses to appeal, the Provider shall be removed from the RESNET Provider Directory.

-911.3.3 RESNET shall post Providers whose accreditation has been suspended.
-The Provider's suspension listing shall be removed when the Provider successfully complies with the terms of the suspension.

-911.3.4 RESNET shall electronically inform accredited QA Providers, Rating Software Providers, Rater Trainers and Home Energy Raters of a QA Provider's accreditation suspension.

-911.3.4.1 Prior to reinstatement, the Provider shall:

-911.3.4.1.1 Successfully resolve the issue(s) that resulted in the Provider being suspended;

-911.3.4.1.2 Inform RESNET in writing as follows:

-911.3.4.1.2.1 That 911.3.4.1.1 has been completed;

-911.3.4.1.2.2 Stating the steps taken to resolve the issue(s);

-911.3.4.1.2.3 Stating the steps that will be taken to prevent the issue(s) from occurring again in the future; and

-911.3.4.1.2.4 Requesting that RESNET reinstate the Provider's listing on the Directory.
+- 910.3.1.7 A Provider shall at a minimum be placed on suspension if they have any Disciplinary Probation violations within twelve months of reinstatement from a suspension. - 910.3.2 RESNET shall notify the Provider that their accreditation has been suspended and, unless the Provider chooses to appeal, the Provider shall be removed from the RESNET Provider Directory. - 910.3.3 RESNET shall post Providers whose accreditation has been suspended.
+The Provider's suspension listing shall be removed when the Provider successfully complies with the terms of the suspension. - 910.3.4 RESNET shall electronically inform accredited QA Providers, Rating Software Providers, Rater Instructors/Assessors and Home Energy Raters of a QA Provider's accreditation suspension. - 910.3.4.1 Prior to reinstatement, the Provider shall: - 910.3.4.1.1 Successfully resolve the issue(s) that resulted in the Provider being suspended; - 910.3.4.1.2 Inform RESNET in writing as follows: - 910.3.4.1.2.1 That issue(s) that resulted in the Provider being suspended have been successfully resolved; - 910.3.4.1.2.2 Stating the steps taken to resolve the issue(s); - 910.3.4.1.2.3 Stating the steps that will be taken to prevent the issue(s) from occurring again in the future; and - 910.3.4.1.2.4 Requesting that RESNET reinstate the Provider's listing on the Directory.

-911.4 Revocation
+910.4 Revocation